|

 This post may contain affiliate links.
 Please read our disclosure policy.

-Snickerdoodle Cookie is a sweet, iconic classic that every cookie baker should have in their recipe files.
-Nostalgic, utterly delicious… and simple to make with a secret ingredient that makes them perfect.
+Snickerdoodle Cookies are a sweet, iconic classic that every cookie baker should have in their recipe files.
+They are nostalgic, utterly delicious, and simple to make, with a secret ingredient that makes them perfect.

 Want to save this recipe?